akshaybahadur21/Smart_Mirror/readme.md

 You have to place the keys in the code.
 The instructions for the same are given in the code.

-### There are some easter eggs which you guys can find out and let us know on the forum.
+### There are some easter eggs which you guys can find out and let us know in the forum.

 # Starting Up